Frasan00/hysteria-orm/README.md

 type CaseConvention =
   | "camel" // All columns converted to camel case
   | "snake" // All columns converted to snake case
-  | "none" // Columns are treated as defined in the database and in the model
+  | "none" // Columns are treated as defined in the model
   | RegExp // Custom RegExp
   | ((column: string) => string); // Custom function
 ```